dfhoughton/dfh-edit-distance/README.md

 // ["substituted d for c (1)", "substituted o for a (1)", "substituted g for t (1)"]
 ```

+## Description

+This package provides a pluggable edit distance algorithm in the `dfh.ed`
+namespace.
+You can use the pre-packaged Levenshtein algorithm or implement
+your own, which involves conditioning the cost of single-character insertions,
+deletions, and substitutions on whatever suits you.
+I will include some utility
+functions for generating algorithms with cheap suffixes, or a known set of
+suffixes, in the future, and perhaps a sample algorithm for Welsh which makes
+word-initial changes in a fixed set and internal vowel changes cheap as well.
+This should be sufficient to whet your imagination.

+## Installation

+I haven't packaged this up in any special way.
+You can clone this, of course,
+and use it however you wish.
+I've also included the coffeescript compiled into
+puffy and minified javascript.

 ## Module functions

 ### `lev` or `levenshtein`